Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

 >**_NOTE:_**
 > This is only applicable when you try to get a spcific model by its name.

-`modelName`: Unique identifier of a dataset. _Cannot be changed once a dataset has been created._
+`modelName`: Unique identifier of a model. _Cannot be changed once a model has been created._
   - Type: string
   - Case-sensitive: Yes
   - Character length: [1, 200]